What is the Mercedes-Benz Flexible Service System?

 When it's time for a service, the vehicle's dashboard will display a reminder, indicating the type of service needed (e.g., Service A or Service B) along with any additional required maintenance or inspections.
 Service A typically includes oil and filter changes, while Service B includes a more comprehensive inspection and maintenance procedures.

 How often will I need to take my Mercedes in for an FSS interval?

-Typically, most Mercedes will need their Service A every 10,000-13,000 miles, alternating with Service B. You can expect to take your Mercedes in for Service A at 10,000 miles and each subsequent 20,000 miles, and for Service B at 20,000 miles and every subsequent 20,000 miles.
+In general, Mercedes-Benz vehicles typically have two main service intervals known as Service A and Service B. Service A intervals are usually required more frequently - every 10,000 - 13,000 miles and each subsequent 20,000 miles - and include basic maintenance tasks such as oil and filter changes.
+Service B intervals - at 20,000 miles and every subsequent 20,000 miles - are more comprehensive and involve additional inspections and maintenance procedures.
 The best way to time your Flexible Service System intervals is to follow your maintenance service indicator system.

 How will will the Maintenance Service Indicator System notify me of Flexible Service System Intervals?

 The most common way to receive FSS notifications is through the vehicle's instrument cluster or dashboard display.
 When a service interval is approaching, a message or indicator will appear on the display, informing you of the type of service required (Service A or Service B) and any additional maintenance items.